HarithaMattupalli/MemoryGame/README.md

     -   Then the player continues to find out the card with same symbol by clicking on remaining cards.
     -   If corresponding matching symbol card is found the 2 cards freeze.
     -   If not found the cards get flipped down( i.e. same as they were in beginning).
+-   You can have demo of the game [here](https://harithamattupalli.github.io/MemoryGame/)

 ## Game Features